Hi, I’m Abby. I’m so glad you’re here.

 “Reframing big problems into manageable ones and adopting a doable decision-making process are power tools for navigating the complexities of modern adult life.
 And nothing is more complex than money and love.”

-Dave Evans, co-author, Designing Your Life: How to Build a Well-Lived, Joyful Life
+—Dave Evans, co-author, Designing Your Life: How to Build a Well-Lived, Joyful Life

 “Strober and Davisson have written a book that delivers on provocative ideas and information—and, far more importantly, a truly useful framework—for tackling life’s most important decisions.”

-“According to The Beatles ‘money can’t buy me love’ but Strober and Davisson show how to think about your choices so that careers and relationships can jointly flourish.
+, author of Don’t Trust Your Gut and Everybody Lies“According to The Beatles ‘money can’t buy me love’ but Strober and Davisson show how to think about your choices so that careers and relationships can jointly flourish.
 Great reading on life’s most difficult and important decisions.”

-Andrew Scott, professor of economics at London Business School and author of The 100-Year Life
+—Andrew Scott, professor of economics at London Business School and author of The 100-Year Life